 Lydia’s House serves women who are pregnant and women who have young children.
-The average stay is 118 days, though families have stayed up to a year.
-Each family is provided a private bedroom and a shared bathroom.
-Guests are asked to contribute to chores and attend dinner at least 2 nights a week.
-Sixty days after moving into Lydia’s House, guests must be engaged in meaningful activities during the day, such as employment or schooling.
+The average stay is 90 days, though families have stayed up to a year.
+During this time of COVID, each family is provided a suite with a private bedroom, bathroom, and small kitchenette with microwave and mini fridge.
+(Guests may have access to the house kitchen depending on the county COVID status.)
+Forty five days after moving into Lydia’s House, guests must be engaged in meaningful activities during the day, such as employment or schooling.

 Within the first 30 days of a stay, guests pay $150 for a room deposit.
 After 90 days, guests pay $200 a month for rent, utilities, and program fees in preparation for living on their own.

 Guests are typically referred to Lydia’s House by a partner agency, but may also self refer through norwoodhome.org.
 Rooms are typically available about once a month.
 When we have a room available, the process takes between 48 hours and 10 days from application to move in.
 If you need emergency shelter tonight, please call 381-SAFE.

 If you’re able to work with our timeline please click here to learn more about our selection process (norwoodhome.org).

 Here’s some information on who is a good fit for Lydia’s House:

 - Lydia’s House serves women with children.
 Each woman must have at least one child under age 5 or be pregnant.
 We give preference to women aged 18-24.
 Due to space constraints, Lydia’s House does not serve families with more than 3 children or families with children over the age of 12.

 - Lydia’s House is a good fit for a woman who is seeking to pursue education or a training program, such as completing a GED or a program to be a home health aide, or start schooling to become a medical assistant.
 Women may also be seeking to obtain employment.

 - Women at Lydia’s House are open to living in community and view living alongside others as a supportive opportunity for their family and personal development.